ErnakovichLab/ReadsQC/README.md

 For Ernakovich lab users, I have installed the singularity containers in our shared directory.
 Therefore, all you need to do is create "symlinks" (symbolic links - this is kind of analogous to a shortcut on your desktop machine) that link to the Singularity containers in `/mnt/home/ernakocvich/shared/SingularityImages`

-Otherwise you can create a symlink to the singularity directory; note that the image names need to include the numbers and colons so that they match the names of the containers in the .wdl files exactly:
+Create a symlink to the singularity directory.

 ```bash
 cd ReadsQC